Hong Kong Investment Visa (Entrepreneur Visa)

 3. Having actual or/and potential business transactions in the Hong Kong company;

-There is no minimum capital injection required by Immigration Department for an individual to invest in a business in order to obtain an investment visa.
+There is no minimum capital injection required by the HK Immigration Department for an individual to invest in a business in order to obtain an investment visa.
 However, applicants should show that they have sufficient funds to support themselves and the business in Hong Kong.
-Thus, sound financial statements are one of the supporting criteria required by Immigration Department.
+Thus, sound financial statements are one of the supporting criteria required by the Hong Kong Immigration Department.

 Provide visa consultation service regarding to the documents required for investment visa application;